Area code 520: History

-Area code 602 was the only area code for Arizona from its creation in 1947, but by the late 1980s, it was becoming evident that the state would need a second area code to handle population growth and increased demand for telephone numbers.
+Area code 602 was the only area code for Arizona from the establishment of a nationwide telephone numbering plan in 1947.
+By the late 1980s, the state needed a second area code to satisfy population growth and increased demand for telephone numbers.
 Mountain Bell, the incumbent local exchange carrier in the state, requested a second area code for Arizona in 1988.
 BellCore, which at the time administered the assignment of area codes, denied Mountain Bell's request and instead placed Arizona into the first phase of interchangeable dialing, in which central office codes with a middle digit of 0 or 1 were made available for use, in 1990.
 This meant that in-state toll and collect calls would require dialing the area code.

 By the early 1990s, Arizona was one of the largest states served by only one area code, and it was apparent that the immediate need for a second area code could no longer be staved off.
 In advance of the 1995 introduction of interchangeable area codes (area codes with a middle digit not 0 or 1), and in response to continued population growth, Arizona was allocated a second area code, area code 520.
 The new area code completely surrounded metropolitan Phoenix, which mostly retained 602.
 520 was introduced on March 19, 1995.
 Permissive dialing of 602 continued across Arizona until October 22, 1995.
 On that date, use of 520 became mandatory for rural Arizona.
 The new area code became mandatory in Flagstaff, Prescott, and Yuma on June 30, 1996, and in Tucson on December 31, 1996.
 The freed central office codes in 602 were then used for new telephone numbers in the Phoenix area.

 Continued line demand in Arizona outside of metropolitan Phoenix, however, necessitated a second split of 520.
 In 2000, the Arizona Corporation Commission, which regulates public utilities, began to discuss its options.
 The telecommunications industry favored a split similar to that eventually adopted but moving Cochise County into the new area code.
 The eventual split approved by the commission in February 2001 kept Cochise, Pima, Pinal, and Santa Cruz counties in 520 while the new area code, area code 928, was assigned to the remainder of the former 520 area.
 (Some areas of Pinal County are in 480, while the Gila River Indian Community, which extends into Maricopa County, is in 520.)
-Permissive dialing of 928 began in July 2001 and ended January 5, 2002.
+Permissive dialing of 928 began in July 2001 and ended on January 5, 2002.

 Prior to October 2021, area code 520 had telephone numbers assigned for the central office code 988.
 In 2020, 988 was designated nationwide as a dialing code for the National Suicide Prevention Lifeline, which created a conflict for exchanges that permit seven-digit dialing.
 This area code was therefore scheduled to transition to ten-digit dialing by October 24, 2021.